On the observability and identification of Population III galaxies with JWST: Introduction

 Follow-up spectroscopy, aiming to target bright emission lines such as H$\beta$ and \ion{He}{II} $\lambda 1640$, will be essential to verify the pristine nature of potential Pop III candidates.
 The application of spectroscopic diagnostics, such as the \ion{He}{II} $\lambda 4686$/H$\beta$ line ratio, will enable us to distinguish between different types of chemically pristine and extremely metal-poor systems \citep{Nakajima2022}.
 In this regard, \emph{JWST}, but also the next-generation of extremely large telescopes, will play a pivotal role in definitively identifying true Pop III galaxies \citep{Grisdale2021, Nakajima2022}.

 The aim of this paper is to build on previous works, by providing a comprehensive overview of the capabilities of \emph{JWST} in observing and identifying Pop III galaxies.
 We wish to consider in detail the role of all four of \emph{JWST}'s scientific instruments, across all of their observing modes, from imaging to slitless and slit spectroscopy.
 Indeed, we intend this work to encompass all aspects of the observational Pop III search, from the initial identification of Pop III candidates using colour- and/or emission-line selections, to the removal of interlopers and stronger Pop III constraints derived from follow-up \emph{JWST} spectroscopy.
 We present a series of photometric and spectroscopic diagnostics that have been designed to be as viable as possible, targeting photometric and spectral features that can be detected in relatively short integration times (compared to alternatives).
-Simultaneously, we aim for these diagnostics to still be effective and practical, offering valuable constraints once observational errors on e.g.\@ colours or line fluxes, model uncertainties and potentially unknown source parameters (like the ionisation parameter $U$) are taken into account.
+Simultaneously, we aim for these diagnostics to still be effective and practical, offering valuable constraints once observational errors on e.g.\@ colours or line fluxes, model uncertainties and potentially unknown source parameters (like the ionisation parameter $U$, which is the ratio between the number density of ionising photons and hydrogen atoms) are taken into account.